FarmDyn/documentation/docs/template/manure.md

 The amount of storage capacity is prescribed by environmental law.
 FarmDyn allows applying different regulations with regard to required storage capacity, changed in the GUI.
-Thereby FarmDyn allows to precisely caputre the requirements of the German Fertilization Ordinance 2007 and 2017, which is further specified in the [Fertilization Ordinance chapter](fertilization_ordinance.md#required-manure-storage-capacities).
+Thereby FarmDyn allows to precisely capture the requirements of the German Fertilisation Ordinance 2007 and 2017, which is further specified in the [Fertilisation Ordinance chapter](fertilization_ordinance.md#required-manure-storage-capacities).

 The total manure storage capacity *v\_TotalManStorCap* must be greater than the required storage capacity *v\_ManStorCapNeed*.